approov/quickstart-flutter-httpclient/SHAPES-EXAMPLE.md

 ## WHAT YOU WILL NEED
 * Access to a trial or paid Approov account
 * The `approov` command line tool [installed](https://approov.io/docs/latest/approov-installation/) with access to your account
-* [Android Studio](https://developer.android.com/studio) installed (version ArticFox 2020.3.1 is used in this guide) if you will build the Android app
+* [Android Studio](https://developer.android.com/studio) installed (version Bumblebee 2021.1 is used in this guide) if you will build the Android app
-* [Xcode](https://developer.apple.com/xcode/) installed (version 13.0 is used in this guide) to build iOS version of application
+* [Xcode](https://developer.apple.com/xcode/) installed (version 13.3 is used in this guide) to build iOS version of application
-* [Cocoapods](https://cocoapods.org) installed to support iOS building (1.11.2 used in this guide)
+* [Cocoapods](https://cocoapods.org) installed to support iOS building (1.11.3 used in this guide)
-* [Flutter](https://flutter.dev) version 2.5.3 used in this guide with Dart 2.14.4
+* [Flutter](https://flutter.dev) version 2.12.0 used in this guide with Dart 2.17.0
 * The contents of this repo

 ## RUNNING THE SHAPES APP WITHOUT APPROOV